 'It's something totally different to GCSE and you can really relate to the content."
 Charlotte "The discussions are thought provoking and make you question how people interact."
+Callie

-Callie Frequently asked questions and future careers What GCSE grades do I need to study Psychology?
+What GCSE grades do I need to study Psychology?

 Few people get the chance to study GCSE Psychology so prior knowledge is not needed.

 The course comprises of a lot of essay writing and statistics so it is recommended that you have at least a grade 5 in English and Maths.

 There is a great deal of Science in the course, specifically Biology (the human body) and Neurochemistry (Brain chemistry) so a grade 5 in a Science is a must.

 What use is Psychology to me?

 Almost all careers have some component of Psychology within them so it is a very useful A level to study in a range of fields.

-For more information contact Miss Chelsey Sofianos Email: Chelsey.Sofianos@modschools.org Sociology A Level AQA
+For more information contact Miss Chelsey Sofianos Email: Chelsey.Sofianos@modschools.org

-INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
+Sociology A Level

+AQA

 Sociology means learning about people and society.
 From birth, the people around us have influenced who we are and what we become.
 From the moment you begin the course, you are will be a sociologist.
 You will study the society we live in and try to understand what makes people behave in certain ways, hold particular beliefs and what influences them to make their individual life choices.
 You will participate in research and discussion as well as developing your ability to analyse and present your findings in essays and presentations.

-Qualities & qualifications needed to be successful: - Must have an interest in 'what makes society work'. - An ability and desire to read extensively outside of the classroom, including current affairs and complete independent learning of other kinds. - Must have a good writing style and willingness to write extended essays.
-What units are studied and how are they assessed?
-Course Content - Year 1 Research methods - Looking at how data can be collected and evaluating methods such as interviews, questionnaires and experiments.
+Qualities & qualifications needed to be successful:

+- Must have an interest in 'what makes society work'. - An ability and desire to read extensively outside of the classroom, including current affairs and complete independent learning of other kinds. - Must have a good writing style and willingness to write extended essays.

+Course Content - Year 1

+Research methods - Looking at how data can be collected and evaluating methods such as interviews, questionnaires and experiments.

 Education - Students look at theories relating to education and link in their work on research methods to look at studies in education.

 Family and Households - Students look at family types and the role of the family in socialisation.

-Course Content - Year 2 Crime and deviance - Students look at the issue of crime in society including the roles of gender, ethnicity and class influencing crime.
+Course Content - Year 2

+Crime and deviance - Students look at the issue of crime in society including the roles of gender, ethnicity and class influencing crime.

 Beliefs in society - The relationship and influence between and on religion including mainstream as well as cults, sects and new age movements.

 Assessment Details:

-Paper 1: Education with Theory and Methods (33.3% A level) Paper 2: Topics in Sociology (33.3% A level) Including Relationships and Beliefs in Society Paper 3: Crime and Deviance with Theory and Methods (33.3% A level) All papers have a mix of short and extended essay style questions.
-Frequently asked questions and future careers What GCSE grades do I need to study Sociology? - Knowledge and competence in statistical mathematics. - Grade 5 in English language What use is Sociology to me?
+Paper 1: Education with Theory and Methods (33.3% A level)

+Paper 2: Topics in Sociology (33.3% A level) Including Relationships and Beliefs in Society

+Paper 3: Crime and Deviance with Theory and Methods (33.3% A level)

+All papers have a mix of short and extended essay style questions.

+What GCSE grades do I need to study Sociology?

+- Knowledge and competence in statistical mathematics. - Grade 5 in English language

+What use is Sociology to me?

 The course would lead to higher education opportunities, such as studying social sciences, criminology, politics or social policy.
 It could lead to careers in policy making in the government, social work, researcher posts or teaching.

-For more information contact Ms Papaioannou Email: Samantha.Papaioannou@modschools.org National Extended Certificate in Sport (Level 3) Pearson BTEC
+For more information contact Ms Papaioannou Email: Samantha.Papaioannou@modschools.org

+National Extended Certificate in Sport (Level 3)

+Pearson BTEC